m3nfis/zipcode-to-address/DEPLOYMENT_INSTRUCTIONS.md

 ## Troubleshooting

-If deployment fails:
-1. Check build logs in Render dashboard
+### Common Issues:

+**"disks are not supported for free tier services"**
+- ✅ Fixed in latest version - we removed the disk configuration
+- The database now builds in ephemeral storage during deployment

+**Build timeout during data ingestion:**
+- Switch to Option 2 (fast deployment with pre-built database)
+- Or upgrade to Render's paid tier for longer build times

+**Database connection errors:**
-2. Ensure Node.js version is 22+
+- Ensure Node.js version is 22+ in build logs
-3. Verify all files are committed to GitHub
+- Check that all files are committed to GitHub
-4. Contact support if data ingestion times out
+- Verify the build completed successfully

+**App won't start:**
+- Check runtime logs in Render dashboard
+- Ensure PORT environment variable is set to 3000
+- Verify health check endpoint `/health` is responding